Mike Minor (baseball): Atlanta Braves

 Minor was drafted by the Atlanta Braves in the first round (seventh overall) in the 2009 Major League Baseball draft and represented the United States in the 2010 All-Star Futures Game.

-Minor made his major-league debut on August 9, 2010 against the Houston Astros.
+Minor made his major-league debut on August 9, 2010, against the Houston Astros.
 He recorded his first strikeout against Chris Johnson.
 On the night, he went six innings giving up five hits and four runs (three earned) while walking one and striking out five batters; he got a no-decision.
-In his next start on August 17, 2010, Minor went six innings giving up five hits and two earned runs and got his first major league victory.
-Then, in his third career start against the Chicago Cubs, Minor went six innings giving up three earned runs while striking out 12 and earning his second career victory.
+In his next start, on August 17, Minor went six innings, giving up five hits and two earned runs, and earned his first major league victory.
+In his third career start, against the Chicago Cubs, Minor went six innings, giving up three earned runs while striking out 12, picking up his second career victory.
 Those 12 strikeouts set an Atlanta Braves rookie strikeout record in a single game; surpassing Tommy Hanson's 11 strikeouts in 2009.
-On August 18, 2011, in a game against the San Francisco Giants, Minor pitched six scoreless innings including facing the minimum number of batters over the last four innings.
+On August 18, 2011, in a game against the San Francisco Giants, Minor pitched six scoreless innings, including facing the minimum number of batters over the last four innings.
 This victory was the first time in 17 major league starts that Minor did not give up a run.

-On May 25, 2013, Minor hit his first career home run off Dillon Gee of the New York Mets in a 6–0 win.
+On May 25, 2013, Minor hit his first career home run off Dillon Gee of the New York Mets in a 6–0 Braves win.

 On August 22, 2014, Minor pitched 7 2/3 no-hit innings, before giving up an RBI single to the Reds' Billy Hamilton.
 The Braves eventually won the game in the 12th inning on Justin Upton's two-run home run.
 Minor finished the 2014 season with a 6–12 record and 4.77 ERA, pitching most of the year with a sore shoulder.

 In 2015, Minor became the first Brave since John Rocker in 2001 to challenge the team in an arbitration hearing.
-He won and was awarded $5.6 million.
+He won, and was awarded $5.6 million.
 On March 3, 2015, Minor again began feeling tightness in his shoulder and was diagnosed with rotator cuff inflammation.
 As a result, he was placed on the disabled list on March 10.
 Minor attempted to start throwing programs in mid-March and early April, but felt discomfort both times.
 He was moved to the 60-day disabled list on May 2.
 Eleven days later, Minor underwent surgery for a torn labrum, and missed the rest of the season.

 Minor became a free agent on December 2, 2015, when the Braves opted not to tender him a contract.